usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.13.12 Automatic Doors and Power-Assisted Doors**

-liding automatic doors do not need guard rails and are more convenient for wheelchair users and visually impaired people to use.
+Sliding automatic doors do not need guard rails and are more convenient for wheelchair users and visually impaired people to use.
 If slowly opening automatic doors can be reactivated before their closing cycle is completed, they will be more convenient in busy doorways.

 ### A4.15 Drinking Fountains and Water Coolers